-The methods used to evaluate the quality of education include:
+The methods used to evaluate and develop the quality of education may include:

-- Climate checks

-- Work scruting
+- Work sampling

 - Lesson visits

-- Learning walks
+- · Learning walks

 - Student voice

 - Subject area spotlight reviews

 A calendar of quality assurance activities will outline the schedule for these.
-The Senior Management Team, Subject Leaders and Advisors to the TTMAT Board will contribute to quality assurance.
+The Senior Management Team, Subject Leaders and Advisors to the TTMAT Board may contribute to quality assurance.

 Quality assurance records will be recorded using Blue Sky Education software.
-Teachers are entitled to feedback from quality assurance activities to help them to evaluate and improve their own practice.
-Feedback will be shared via the relevant Subject Leader except in the following instances:
+Teachers are entitled to feedback from quality assurance activities to help them to evaluate and develop their own practice.